atsid/permissive/README.md

 4. Remove repo: a repo has been deleted.
 (This may work itself out automatically with no side effects.)

 Permissive will provide a user interface for simple management of these use cases, and also provides a RESTful service API so that the functionality is available for other tooling with an organization.

+## Getting Started

+For the moment, it's:

+1. export your GITHUB_USERNAME and GITHUB_PASSWORD as environment variables
+2. npm install
+3. node dev-server.js

+That should start it up and use your credentials to interact with the GitHub API using basic auth.